Cheesy French Onion Meatballs

 Step 2: Bake

 Shape into evenly sized meatballs.
-Bake 15–20 minutes, until browned outside and the centers reach 165°F (74°C).
+Bake 15–20 minutes, or until browned and centers reach 165°F (74°C).
+Let rest 3 minutes before adding to sauce.

 Visual cue: meatballs should look firm with no pink inside.